But Wait…Why is it a Question?

 This bar smells like dark chocolate-covered espresso beans.
 Unlike the sweeter, more acidic aroma of freshly ground coffee, this has a stronger bitterness that overpowers the sweetness pretty immediately.
 The temper is nice, the snap solid & the melt decent, but the flavor comes much more from the coffee than from the chocolate.
 The start is coffee and bitterness with cocoa sweetness playing a small role in the middle, and the coffee coming back with a vengeance at the end.
 There’s a lingering americano-with-a-shot-of-chocolate-syrup flavor on the finish.
 Insofar as enjoyment as a coffee lover, I liked this bar.
 But insofar as quality and marrying the two flavors together, there was a clear dominator, and it was not the chocolate.

 40% Milk Chocolate: 3.5/10

 It’s got quite a hard melt, but the flavor and aroma are surprisingly similar to that of the 70%.
-Additionally, the flavor is there and then disappears quite quickly, and while it is there it’s not very strong or creamy.
-Maybe it’s the quality of the milk powder?
-It melts a bit easier than the 70% or 100%, but the milk flavor reminds me of the powdered stuff, sort of separate from the chocolate, rather than the smooth splash of cream that I expect from a milk chocolate.
-Either way, once the texture and lack of melting is sorted out, the flavor will likely be stronger and sweeter.
+Unlike when I tried it last year, now the flavor is sweet and creamy with nutty undertones.
+Decent melt and notes of milk in the center, with the same dustiness from the other bars and very little cocoa flavor.
+It melts a bit easier than the 70% or 100%, but The strong milk flavor reminds me of the powdered stuff, sort of separate from the chocolate, rather than the smooth splash of cream that I expect from a milk chocolate.

 Milk Chocolate Ginger: 7.5/10